Faster MCMC for Gaussian Latent Position Network Models: Introduction

 In this work, we develop a faster Markov chain Monte Carlo algorithm for a class of latent variable network models called the latent position network model (LPM).
-LPMs---originally proposed by \cite{hoff2002latent}---have been applied to a variety of statistical problems, including modeling network interventions \citep{sweet2013hierarchical}, clustering entities \citep{handcock2007model}, modeling social influence \citep{sweet2020latent}, controlling for causal confounders \citep{shalizi2016estimating}, and defining priors on unobserved graphs \citep{linderman2016bayesian}.
+LPMs---originally proposed by \cite{hoff2002latent}---have been applied to a variety of statistical problems, including modeling network interventions \citep{sweet2013hierarchical}, clustering entities \citep{handcock2007model}, modeling social influence \citep{sweet2020latent}, controlling for causal confounders \citep{mcfowland2021estimating}, and defining priors on unobserved graphs \citep{linderman2016bayesian}.
 Each node in a LPM possesses a real-valued latent variable (its \emph{position}), with each edge treated as an independent Bernoulli random draw depending on the participating nodes' latent positions.
-These probabilities are modeled as a decreasing function of the nodes' latent distance, thus promoting homophily and triadic closure (e.g. a friend of a friend is more likely to be a friend) across the network.
+These probabilities are modeled as a decreasing function of the nodes' latent distance, thus promoting homophily and triadic closure (i.e. a friend of a friend is more likely to be a friend).
 Edge probabilities may also depend on covariates, such as whether the entities share a common observed trait.

-The principal task in fitting a LPM is to infer the latent positions (and thus the latent distances between pairs of nodes), as well as the parameters of the link function (e.g. the effect of any covariates).
+The principal task in fitting a LPM is to infer the latent positions, as well as the parameters of the link function.
 In a Bayesian modeling and inference framework, the posterior distribution of these parameters quantifies uncertainty in the corresponding estimates.
-Evaluating and summarizing the posterior distribution requires intensive computation---its normalization constant is defined by an integral that lacks closed form and is thus intractable to evaluate exactly.
+Evaluating and summarizing this posterior distribution requires intensive computation, namely because of an intractable normalization constant.